 Want to get out in the national park?
 There are several Gatlinburg hiking trails you should check out!
-They range from easy to moderate, and they are great for people who have never hiked before or people who do some hiking.
+The Smoky Mountain trails range from easy to moderate, and they are great for people who have never hiked before or people who do some hiking.
 You can choose a trail based on difficulty and what you would like to see along the way.
 Here are the top 6 hikes near Gatlinburg you need to explore:

 The Gatlinburg Trail is one of the most popular Gatlinburg hiking trails!
 It is an out-and-back trail that is considered easy.
 The trail is simple to follow, and you’ll cross creeks on footbridges.
 There are beautiful wooded views all along this trail, so it’s great any time of the year.
 This is one of only two trails in the Great Smoky Mountains National Park that allows dogs.

 Baskins Creek Trail is a hike near Gatlinburg right off of the Roaring Fork Motor Trail.
-The trail is considered easy with a roundtrip length around 3 miles.
+The Smoky Mountain trail is considered easy with a roundtrip length around 3 miles.
 You’ll hike through the woods and have beautiful views of the mountains towards the west.
 You will cross the creek on a footbridge, and closer to the waterfall, the trail will descend.
 Then you’ll see Baskins Creek waterfall, which is 40 feet tall and has two tiers.

 3. Grotto Falls